roskakori/pygount/README.rst

 Version 0.8, 2016-10-xx

+* Fixed option ``--verbose``.
+Now each analyzed source code results in at least one informational message in the log.
 * Added detection of duplicates using size and then MD5 code as criteria (issue `#2 <https://github.com/roskakori/pygount/issues/2>`_).
 Use the option ``--duplicates`` to still count duplicate source code.